MileHacker Logo

 Boat Transport Options

-Beyond common methods, some specialized transportation options cater to specific needs or experiences within the BWCAW region.
+Beyond common methods, a few specialized transportation options cater to specific needs or experiences within the BWCAW region.

 Water Travel

-• Canoe: The dominant and most defining mode of travel within the BWCAW.
+• Canoe: The dominant and most defining mode of getting around in the BWCAW.

 • Motorboat: Restricted use on a few large boundary lakes.
-Some outfitters offer motorboat tow services on these lakes.
+Some outfitters offer motorboat tow amenities on these lakes.

 • Seaplanes: Limited access permitted to specific points, mainly on Basswood Lake.
 A purpose-built and costly option.